ClickHouse/spark-clickhouse-connector/docs/quick_start/01_preparation.md

 Preparation
 ===

-The project has no available binary release now, you must build from source code before using, and Java 8 is required for building.
+The project has no available binary release now, you must build from source code before using.

+Also, it has not been published to Maven Central, you need to build and publish to private repository if you want import it by using Gradle or Maven to your project.

+## Build Jar from Source Code

 Check out source code from GitHub.